CerebralAdvantage/node1/solution.md

 in this case "johnny" was the name (--name) that we assigned, above.

 ======================================
-To test the server locally:
+To test the server, locally and in the docker container:
 1. at the cmd line, type
 node server.js